Resource Guide Links:

 The RMC curates a series of Resource Guides designed to provide researchers with a list of print, electronic, and software sources vital to the conduct of high-quality research.
 Our Resources Guides are compiled by teams of methodology experts, and vetted for quality by our Executive Team.
 We select sources for inclusion based on their quality, range of difficulty, pedagogical effectiveness, and usefulness in supporting the conduct of rigorous research.

 The RMC’s Resource Guides are available to all researchers with an interest in staying current with in their research.
 Please feel free to download these guides for use in your own research or for use in your teaching.

-As new guides are developed they will be added to our list.
-We will announce the publication of new lists through our listserv.
 If you would like to learn about new RMC resources as they become available and are not currently on our listserv, please send an email to the RMC at firstname.lastname@example.org and we will be happy to add you to the list.

 White Papers, Monographs and Briefs: